-Settlement Value of a Mini-Van Accident
+Settlement Value of a Mini-Van Accident in Glenview

 Our client was driving his mini-van westbound on Higgins Road in Hoffmann Estates, Illinois.
 He was with his

 family attending a function at the Sears Center.
 Suddenly and without notice, a car that was also heading westbound on Higgins made a sudden movement right and smashed into the front driver’s side of our client’s car.
 Our client jammed down on his brake with his right leg causing tears in his right knee.
 Our client underwent arthroscopic surgery to repair his knee.

 Before I address the obvious question of what is the settlement value of a mini-van accident, let’s review the process of an auto accident settlement.

 Process of an Auto Accident Settlement

 We met with our prospective client in person over breakfast at a coffee shop near his home.
 He retained us to represent him as his Glenview car accident law firm.
 We immediately sent letters of representation to the insurance for the defendant and to our client’s insurance company as well.

 The first element of a case that is usually addressed by the insurance company is property damage.
 In this matter, the client took care of all property damages prior to engaging our firm.
 Had he not, we would have:

 - Obtained the insurance company and/or mechanics’ appraisal of his vehicle